junghyey/grinnell-elephant/written_reports/sprint_journal.md

 |Hyeyun | Demoing the prototype |

 3. Which user stories were activated?
+-Returning User

-4. Additional notes describing the session, e.g. observations of the test user's behavior.
+5. Additional notes describing the session, e.g. observations of the test user's behavior.
 - User wants a button that straight up opens the setting
 - Set it up when you obtain a new avatar
 - Multiple lists (wellness and todo)